douglasgreen/news/2025/03/31/en.md

 Auburn University's men's basketball team has made history by advancing to the Final Four after a hard-fought victory over Michigan State University in the Elite Eight.
 The game ended with a score of 70-64, showcasing Auburn's resilience and teamwork.
 Star player Johni Broome was a standout performer, scoring 25 points and grabbing 14 rebounds, despite suffering an elbow injury that briefly took him out of the game.
 His return was pivotal in securing the win.
 This marks Auburn's second appearance in the Final Four, their first since 2019.
 The team is set to face their Southeastern Conference rival, Florida, in the next round.
 Coach Bruce Pearl expressed his pride in the team's achievement, highlighting their ability to overcome challenges and work together as a cohesive unit.
 Auburn's journey to the Final Four has been marked by determination and skill, setting the stage for an exciting matchup against Florida.

+### The Rise of the Torpedo Bat in Major League Baseball

+In recent baseball news, a new bat design known as the "torpedo" bat is making waves across Major League Baseball (MLB).
+This innovative bat, designed by former MIT physicist Aaron Leanhardt, redistributes the wood to lower the sweet spot, allowing players to make more effective contact with the ball.
+The New York Yankees have been at the forefront of this trend, with several players using these bats during a game where they hit a remarkable number of home runs.
+The design has caught the attention of other teams like the Braves, who have also started experimenting with these bats.
+While the torpedo bat is legal under current MLB regulations, its long-term impact on the game remains to be seen.
+Some players, like Aaron Judge, prefer to stick with traditional bats, but the torpedo bat's potential benefits are generating significant discussion among players and managers alike.
+As more teams consider adopting this design, the torpedo bat could represent a significant shift in baseball bat technology.

 ## Technology & Media

+### Amazon's Nova Act: The AI That Browses for You

+Amazon has introduced Nova Act, a new AI agent that can control a web browser to perform tasks like online shopping and booking reservations.
+Unlike traditional AI models that only respond to questions, Nova Act can take actions on the web, making it a groundbreaking tool in the realm of agentic AI.
+Currently available to developers in a research preview, Nova Act is designed to navigate websites, click buttons, and fill forms autonomously.
+This innovation is part of Amazon's broader strategy to enhance its AI capabilities and compete with other tech giants like OpenAI and Anthropic.
+By integrating Nova Act into its ecosystem, Amazon aims to simplify digital tasks for users and empower developers to create new applications, potentially transforming how we interact with technology.

 ### First European Rocket Launch Ends in Ocean Crash